Foundational PLC at Work® Model Agenda

 Getting Started: Building Consensus and Responding to Resisters

-Privatizing practice, isolation, and individual autonomy that have traditionally characterized teaching are the most significant barriers to building a school culture focused on continuous improvement.
-Anthony Muhammad address the questions: How can a faculty build consensus to effect significant change? and What are the most effective ways to respond to the concerns of those who resist even when the staff has decided to move forward?
+Anthony Muhammad addresses these questions: How can a faculty build consensus to effect substantial change?
+What are the most effective ways to respond to the concerns resisters even when the staff has decided to move forward?